If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 13. Palomino Rabbit

 The Palomino rabbit is a relatively new breed, having only been developed in the late 1940s.
-As the name suggests, these rabbits are typically a golden color, although they can also be white with dark tips.
+As the name suggests, these rabbits are typically golden, although they can also be white with dark tips.

 Palomino rabbits are medium-sized, weighing between 4 and 6 pounds; they are known for being friendly and easy to handle, making them a popular choice as pets.

 The Palomino rabbit should have an even temperament and not be aggressive or overly timid.
-A Palomino rabbit’s fur should feel dense but shouldn’t be too coarse.
+A Palomino rabbit’s fur should feel dense but not coarse.
 These rabbits generally live four to six years, but some may live up to 10 years.

 In contrast to most other breeds of rabbit, which sit upright or lie down flat, the Palomino sits on its haunches.
 They eat approximately 3/4 cup of pellets daily and need at least 1/2 cup of fresh vegetables daily.